No verdict after daylong deliberations by Rittenhouse jury

 Rittenhouse testified that Rosenbaum chased him down and made a grab for his rifle, causing him to fear the weapon was going to be used against him.
 His account of Rosenbaum’s behavior was largely corroborated by video and some of the prosecution’s own witnesses.

-Huber was shot after he hit Rittenhouse with a skateboard.
+As for Huber, he was gunned down after he was seen on video hitting Rittenhouse with a skateboard.
 And Grosskreutz admitted he had his own gun pointed at Rittenhouse when he was shot.

 In his instructions to the jury, Schroeder said that to accept Rittenhouse’s claim of self-defense, the jurors must find that he believed there was an unlawful threat to him and that the amount of force he used was reasonable and necessary.